NodeSchoolSF/interview-prep/interview_prep.md

 - **What are you looking for in your next position?**
 - [Here's a list of more behavioral questions from Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/behavioral-questions/)

+## Prep questions to ask interviewers

-**Questions to ask interviewers**: you'll also want to be prepared to have some questions for each interviewer (which can end up being a lot of questions at an onsite with 5 interviewers).
+You'll also want to be prepared to have some questions for each interviewer (which can end up being a lot of questions at an onsite with 5 interviewers).
 The questions you ask can have an impact!
 Interviewers may use them to judge what your priorities are and whether you're interested in the mission.
 Here's a [list of possible questions to ask](https://yangshun.github.io/tech-interview-handbook/questions-to-ask) to get started, but I recommend thinking up your own as well.

 ## Have a good side project